Travel and transport – getting around in Spain

 - Main roads (carretera).

-Road standards across Spain are very good, with poorer quality roads only in the more rural areas.
+- Regional roads: Road standards across Spain are very good, with poorer quality roads only in the more rural areas and in some urbanisations.
 The price of fuel fluctuates consistently with other countries, due to the global economy and other affecting factors.

 Parking regulations in Spain can be fairly complicated.
 Some towns have regulations stating that if it is an even day of the month, you must park on the side of the street with even numbered houses.
 Other towns may have streets where you must park on one side for the first half of the month then for the rest of the month it changes to the other side.
 This is clearly indicated on the red and blue signs which can be found along the street.
 In some areas it may be necessary to have a permit to park (horas laborables) during office hours.

 City centre car parks are usually underground, and there will be a sign outside which tells you if there are spaces available.
-There will usually be a cash desk or pay station where you can pay before you leave the car park.
-Cost of parking will vary depending on location.
+There will be a cash desk or pay station where you can pay before you leave the car park.
+Cost of parking will vary depending on location but sometimes costs are displayed per minute.
 In some towns there is the ‘ora zone’ system and tickets for parking are sold at various retail outlets for 30, 60 or 90 minutes’ stay.
 No parking signs are blue with a red line.
 Be aware that a single yellow line is the equivalent of a double yellow line in the UK – so no parking!
-Regular parking fines will result in points being deducted from your license.
+Regular parking fines will result in points being deducted from your licence.

 Public Transport in Spain

 Spain has an enviable public transport system which generally runs efficiently at a reasonable cost to the traveller.
 It includes trains, underground (metro), buses and coaches and certainly many people living here use these services rather than their car wherever possible.
-Smoking is prohibited on all transport services throughout the country.
+Smoking is prohibited on all transport services throughout the country and whilst the world is suffering a Covid pandemic, masks must be worn both in stations and on public transport.

 Spain’s train network is extensive, and will allow you to travel easily between all major cities.